MSallermann/chemfit/docs/src/usage/ase_objective_function_api.rst

         com = atoms.get_center_of_mass()
         atoms.positions -= com

-It is passed to the initializer of :py:class:`scme_fitting.ase_objective_function.ASEObjectiveFunction`.
+It is passed to the initializer of :py:class:`chemfit.ase_objective_function.ASEObjectiveFunction`.